eddiemg10/Compiler-construction/Lab2/README.md

 ### Logic

-Valid identifiers in python are defined as follows:
+Valid identifiers in Python are defined as follows:

-- A combination of uppercase and lowercase letters, digits or an underscore(\_) e.g. `newVariable`, `_variable`, `new_variable`
+- A combination of uppercase and lowercase letters, digits, or an underscore(\_) e.g. `newVariable`, `_variable`, `new_variable`
-- Can't start with digit.
+- Can't start with a digit.
 - Can’t use special symbols like !,#,@,%,$ etc
 - Can't use keywords.

+The program can also determine the types of tokens that are present in the provided user input.
+The tokens that can be identified are:
+-Identifier
+-String
+-Integer
+-Symbol
+-Operator

 ### Python Solution

 Contains a function that tokenizes an input to check for any reserved words.
 Also contains the main function that matches the input to a regex with the specifications for a valid identifier.
+It can also classify the tokens into various types by use of a for loop.

 ### Flex file

 Contains a function to identify whether an input is a Python keyword, which would make an identifier invalid.
-It also contains rules matching valid and invalid idenifiers.
+It also contains rules matching valid and invalid identifiers.